graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Because unions do not define fields, fields may not be directly selected from a
+Because unions and intersections do not define fields, fields may not be
-union-typed selection set, with the exception of the meta-field {\_\_typename}.
+directly selected from a union-typed selection set, with the exception of the
-Fields from a union-typed selection set must only be queried indirectly via a
+meta-field {\_\_typename}.
+Fields from a union or intersection-typed selection
-fragment.
+set must only be queried indirectly via a fragment.

 For example the following is valid: